modern-pastel/Elastic-SIEM-Home-Lab/README.md

   - Finally, click the “Create and enable rule” button to create the alert.
 ![image](https://github.com/user-attachments/assets/3d017875-4a62-41be-ad8b-999b8c2a37ed)

 This SIEM monitors logs for Nmap scan events.
 If an Nmap scan event is detected, the alert will be triggered and an email will be sent to me.

+This hands-on project provided valuable experience in deploying and configuring a SIEM solution using Elastic Stack.
+By setting up a Kali Linux VM, configuring log collection, analyzing security events, and implementing alerting mechanisms, I gained practical insight into real-world security monitoring and threat detection.
+This lab reinforced my ability to work with SIEM tools, visualize security data, and create actionable alerts—key skills for cybersecurity and IT security roles.
+Moving forward, I aim to further refine my expertise by exploring advanced threat-hunting techniques and integrating additional security data sources into Elastic SIEM.